kyet/boostnote2typora/README.md

 #### note, images and attachment

-- each note copied to *title*.md file
+- Each note copied to *title*.md file
-- attachments are copied to *title*.assets directory
+- Attachments are copied to *title*.assets directory
-- this is to mimic `Copy image to .${filename}.assets` setting in `Images Insert`
+- This is to mimic `Copy image to .${filename}.assets` setting in `Images Insert`

 #### snippet

-- a snippet that have multiple code converted to a md file
+- A snippet that have multiple code converted to a md file
-- each code will be converted to code block (\`\`\` .. \`\`\`)
+- Each code will be converted to code block (\`\`\` .. \`\`\`)

 #### UML

-- it also handle flowchart and latex, but you have to check result
+- It also handle flowchart and latex, but you have to check result
-- it does not support inline math and plantuml. you have to translate content manually
+- It does not support inline math and plantuml. you have to translate content manually
-- in these two case, script print log message
+- In these two case, script print log message

 ## Reference